twallema/pySODM/docs/application.md

-## How to use the model
+## How to setup a model

-A Jupyter Notebooks containing a documented tutorial of both the deterministic and stochastic frameworks is available in `/notebook/template/COVID19_SEIRD(_sto)_demo.ipynb`.
+Include a tutorial here.